 It is a system of principles and multidisciplinary approaches that promote well-being by considering the inter-connectedness among a person's physical, psychological, social, spiritual and environmental levels of functioning.
 Rather than using a reductionistic approach where individual aspects are studied and treated separately, holism recognizes that every aspect has an influence on all the others and must be attended to in a complimentary way.

 The integrative holistic health and wellness program at Western Michigan University was established in 1982, and is one of the first academic programs of its kind in the United States.

 Along with offering graduate certificates in holistic health, we offer an undergraduate minor.

 Mission and goals

 The mission of the integrative holistic health and wellness program is to cultivate the systemic and inter-connective relationships of the individual's body, mind and spirit to positively enhance personal, professional, community and global health.

-- To cultivate awareness of the interconnection between body, mind, spirit and community in order to affect attitudinal change regarding health and wellness.
+To cultivate awareness of the interconnection between body, mind, spirit and relationships of all types in order to affect attitudinal change regarding health and wellness.

 To ensure that students have the ability to apply the knowledge, skills and awareness of holistic health and wellness in their personal and professional lives.